segmentio/segment-docs/connections/destinations/catalog/hotjar/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI’s Destinations page click on “Add Destination”.
+1. From your Segment UI’s Destinations page click on "Add Destination".

-2. Search for “Hotjar” within the Destinations Catalog and confirm the Javascript source you’d like to connect to.
+2. Search for "Hotjar" within the Destinations Catalog and confirm the Javascript source you’d like to connect to.

 3. Add your Hotjar Site ID - which you can find under Settings and Sites & Organizations in our Hotjar dashboard - to your Destination settings.
 It should be a whole number (e.g. 123456).